-To be eligible for this award, a nominee must have taught in an experiential setting (including in-house clinics, externship projects with a classroom component, and simulation courses); and must be a clinical member of the faculty; and may not have received the award in the last four years.
+To be eligible for this award, a nominee must have taught in an experiential setting (including in-house clinics, externship projects with a classroom component, and simulation courses) in the last calendar year; be a clinical member of the faculty; and may not have received the award in the last four years.

 The Clinical Teacher of the Year Award is determined by a committee named by the dean.
 The committee uses the following criteria to evaluate candidates:

 - provide excellent teaching in a clinical setting;

 - take responsibility for creating, developing and implementing clinical education programs;

-3) stretches him- or herself in teaching, research and service, and inspires students and colleagues to do the same; and
+- stretch themselves in teaching, research and service, and inspire students and colleagues to do the same; and

 - work constructively with the larger legal community.